code-423n4/2022-10-inverse/README.md

 1. Allow an attacker to borrow or transfer DOLA without fulfilling the necessary collateral requirements.
 2. Allow an attacker to manipulate the price feed of the oracle, leading to undue liquidations or allowing them to borrow more than they should.
 3. Allow an attacker to withdraw funds from other users, or lock user funds in escrows.
-4. Allow an attacker to avoid paying their DBR deficit, beyond neglible dust amounts.
+4. Allow an attacker to avoid paying their DBR deficit, beyond negligible dust amounts.
 5. Cause accounting errors that may cause the contracts to automatically revert, either unintentionally or maliciously provoked.

 ### Setup